skip to content

 Pauper records provide invaluable insights for filling these gaps, documenting the lives of those most often overlooked by history: the poor, illegitimate children, unwed mothers, and others marginalized by society.
 This presentation will explore the evolution of public welfare and poor relief in Delaware, the types of pauper records available to genealogists, and how to access these important resources through the Delaware Public Archives.

-This program is presented by Joe Sullivan, Delaware Public Archives.
+This program is presented by Leah Greer, Delaware Public Archives.

 Presented by Delaware Public Archives.